 Conduct disorder (CD) includes the same behaviors as ODD, but in more serious ways.
 Kids with CD are aggressive with others.
 They break rules, fight and bully others, and may even hurt animals.
 Lying, stealing, and damaging property can be part of it as well.

 If you see the symptoms of ODD or CD in your child, make a doctor’s appointment for an evaluation.

 Along with trouble paying attention in school, many kids with ADHD also have a learning disorder.
 This looks different than the typical learning challenges you might expect in childhood.
 It's usually trouble with a specific topic or skill, like reading, math, or writing.

 Check in with your doctor for a diagnosis.
-This information will also help your child's school take the right approach to his needs in the classroom.
+This information will also help your child's school take the right approach to their needs in the classroom.